jll123567/NoAIArtMod/README.md

 # No AI Art

-A ChilloutVR mod to remove objects based on a black list.
+A ChilloutVR mod to remove objects based on a block list.

 ## Installation
 Check [Releases(FIXME)]() for the latest `NoAIArt.dll` and put it in your mods folder in CVR's installation directory.